Home Heat Pump Guide

 The Numbers: Ground Source vs Air Source Efficiency

-Ground source heat pumps extract heat from the ground, where the temperature remains remarkably stable at 8-12°C throughout the year in the UK.
-Whether it is a scorching August day or a freezing January night, the ground loop is drawing heat from earth that sits at roughly the same temperature.
-This stability is the key to ground source efficiency.
+Ground source heat pumps extract heat from the ground, where the temperature remains remarkably stable at 8-12 degrees C throughout the year.
+Whether it is a scorching August day or a freezing January night, the ground loop is drawing heat from earth at roughly the same temperature.

-Air source heat pumps extract heat from the outside air.
-When the air temperature is mild (10-15°C), they perform well — sometimes matching ground source.
-But as the temperature drops towards and below freezing, efficiency falls.
-The colder the air, the harder the heat pump has to work, and the less efficient it becomes.
+Air source heat pumps extract heat from outside air.
+When air temperature is mild (10-15 degrees C), they perform well -- sometimes matching ground source.
+But as the temperature drops towards and below freezing, efficiency falls significantly.

 Why Ground Source Is More Efficient

-The efficiency advantage of ground source comes down to three factors:
+The efficiency advantage comes down to three factors:

 1. Stable Source Temperature